-Behavioural and cognitive scientists at the Universities of Cambridge and Bristol today launched a new four year programme of research funded by a prestigious Wellcome Collaborative Award in Science to investigate ways to ‘nudge’ people towards healthier behaviour – including improving diets, reducing alcohol consumption, and stopping smoking – in order to improve health across the population.
+Behavioural and cognitive scientists at the Universities of Cambridge and Bristol are launching a new four year programme of research on 17th January 2018.
+The research is funded by a prestigious Wellcome Collaborative Award in Science to investigate ways to ‘nudge’ people towards healthier behaviour – including improving diets, reducing alcohol consumption, and stopping smoking – in order to improve health across the population.
 The research will also investigate how best to implement this evidence.

 There is growing evidence that behaviours such as smoking, drinking alcohol and eating unhealthily are powerfully driven by messages and other cues in the environments that surround us.
 This ambitious programme will systematically investigate the design of supermarkets, bars and restaurants to help make healthier behaviours more likely.
 The research is made possible by an unprecedented set of collaborations that include the National Union of Students (NUS) and with IGD (the Institute of Grocery Distribution) to test interventions in field studies in supermarkets, bars and restaurants.
 Laboratory studies to understand promising mechanisms will also be carried out alongside these real-world studies to ensure the changes have the best chance of success.

 “The National Union of Students is really pleased to be involved with this innovative new project running studies to find effective ways of changing subtle cues in bars that could help reduce excessive consumption of alcohol,” said Izzy Lenga, NUS Vice President